astrojarred/dexofriend/README.md

 **Discord Mod Documentation:** https://api.dexoworlds.com/dexofriend/docs

 ## Roadmap
+- [ ] Add .txt and .csv exports in addition to .json
 - [ ] Allow Discord log in directly on the portal
 - [ ] Add help / tutorial page for users new to using Discord Application Commands
 - [ ] Allow mods to run WL spot raffles directly on their server